 Football banning orders could be extended to the GAA and rugby if the sporting codes request it, the Justice Minister has said.

-The new power to allow a court to ban individuals from matches came into force on January 1, but applies only to soccer.
+The new power to allow a court to ban individuals from matches came into force on January 1, but only applies to soccer.

-"They should be seen as part of a package of measures we have put in place to make sporting events safer for spectators and more family-friendly.
+"They should be seen as part of a package of measures we have put in place to make sporting events safer for spectators and more family friendly.

 "We have already commenced legislation preventing the possession of alcohol on special transport going to football grounds.
-This also applies to GAA and rugby as well.
+This also applies to GAA, and rugby as well.

 "If the sporting authorities from GAA or rugby request the extension of banning orders to their sport, this is something I will consider."